min-hinthar/project-3-crowdfunding-app/README.md

 -----

 ### Description
  A special concept crowd-funding application that will allow those fighting for the Burmese Revolution to organize funding efforts on a secure platform.
 Project organizers will be able to allow users to donate art assets toward their individual causes.
+Users can also sign up to purchase art in support of the revolution.

  Application Main Landing Page
 ![ScreenShot](screenshots/mainlandingpage.png)